-Dimensional will generally vote against management and shareholder proposals to introduce say on climate votes, which propose that companies' climate transition plans are put to a recurring advisory shareholder vote.
-Dimensional believes that strategic planning, including mitigation of climate change risks and oversight of opportunities presented by climate change is the responsibility of the portfolio company board and should not be delegated or transferred to shareholders.
-If a company's climate transition plan is put to a shareholder vote then Dimensional will generally vote against the plan, regardless of the level of detail contained in the plan, to indicate our opposition to the delegation of oversight implied by such votes.
+Dimensional will generally vote against management and shareholder proposals to introduce Say on Climate votes, which propose that companies' climate-risk management plans are put to a recurring advisory shareholder vote.
+Dimensional believes that strategic planning, including mitigation of climate-related risks and oversight of opportunities presented by potential climate change, is the responsibility of the portfolio company board and should not be delegated or transferred to shareholders.
+If a portfolio company's climate-risk management plan is put to a shareholder vote, then Dimensional will generally vote against the plan, regardless of the level of detail contained in the plan, to indicate our opposition to the delegation of oversight implied by such votes.
 If Dimensional observes that a portfolio company board is failing to adequately guard shareholder value through strategic planning, Dimensional may vote against directors.